 - (A) The intellectual properties, patents and copyrights committee of the university senate shall maintain the policy.
 Specifically, the committee shall review all proposed changes to the policy, and shall also have the power to initiate its own proposed changes to the policy.
 The chair of the committee shall also be designated as a member of the policy writing group for any revisions to the policy.
 Revisions shall be promulgated through the university policy process and then recommended to faculty council and the university senate.
-All revisions to the policy must be approved by the faculty council and the university senate, in addition to the other approvals required by the university policy process. - (1) Membership, duties, and organization of the intellectual property, patents and copyrights committee shall be in accordance with rule 3335-5-48.19 of the Administrative Code. - (2) The policy on intellectual property, patents, and copyrights shall include specific procedures for appeals to the intellectual property, patents and copyrights committee. - (B) The board of trustees deems it in the best interest of the university, its faculty, staff, and students, and in the interest of the promotion of research and development to provide for participation by faculty, staff, and students in the proceeds from intellectual property conceived or developed by them as determined by the policy.
-The term "intellectual property" shall be defined in the policy.
+All substantive revisions to the policy must be approved by the faculty council and the university senate, in addition to the other approvals required by the university policy process.
+Revisions that are clearly non-substantive and of a technical nature, such as typographical errors, changes in grammar, format, title of administrative and academic units and executives, and cross- references, can be approved solely by the university's director of policy, the vice president responsible for the operation of the technology commercialization office, and the intellectual property, patents and copyrights committee. - (1) Membership, duties, and organization of the intellectual property, patents and copyrights committee shall be in accordance with rule 3335-5-48.19 of the Administrative Code. - (2) The policy on intellectual property, patents, and copyrights shall include specific procedures for appeals to the intellectual property, patents and copyrights committee.

-- (C) The university recognizes that copyright protections are fundamental to the academic mission, and that traditional scholarly and artistic intellectual works created by faculty, staff, and students generally belong to those individual creators.
+- (B) The board of trustees deems it in the best interest of the university, its faculty, staff, and students, and in the interest of the promotion of research and development to provide for participation by faculty, staff, and students in the proceeds from intellectual property conceived or developed by them as determined by the policy.
+The term "intellectual property" shall be defined in the policy. - (C) The university recognizes that copyright protections are fundamental to the academic mission, and that traditional scholarly and artistic intellectual works created by faculty, staff, and students generally belong to those individual creators.
 There are, however, instances defined in the policy in which specific rights, titles, and/or interests in copyrightable works created by faculty, staff, and students may vest in whole or in part in the university or other entities.
 As such, the policy shall establish the ownership of all rights, titles, and interests for copyrightable works created by faculty, staff, and students.
-The technical meaning of "copyrightable works" shall be defined in the policy. - (D) The policy shall be administered under the direction of the president of the university or his/her designee.
+The technical meaning of "copyrightable works" shall be defined in the policy. - (D) The policy shall be implemented under the direction of the president of the university or their designees, as determined by the policy.

-(Board approval dates: 4/12/1963, 5/8/1969, 10/4/1985, 4/4/1986, 11/2/1990, 4/4/1997, 12/4/1998, 5/7/2004, 6/6/2014, 4/7/2017)
+(Board approval dates: 4/12/1963, 5/8/1969, 10/4/1985, 4/4/1986, 11/2/1990, 4/4/1997, 12/4/1998, 5/7/2004, 6/6/2014, 4/7/2017, 5/18/2023)

-3335-13-07 Rules governing faculty, staff, and student participation in companies commercializing university research.
+3335-13-07 Rules governing employee and student participation in companies commercializing intellectual property in which the university or a university affiliate has an interest.